-This ride heads from the alpine of the Boulder Mountains to the red rocks of Capitol Reef Nat'l Park”
+A ride from the the alpine of the Boulder Mountains to the red rocks of Capitol Reef National Park.”

 — Mike Henderson